 Each module is designed to be delivered in 10 hours of classroom instruction.
 We include recommendations for the length of time needed for lessons within each module, as well, but we encourage teachers to allocate instructional time in a way that best meets the needs of students.

-All PLTW pathways align to Common Core State Standards for Mathematics and English Language Arts and Next Generation Science Standards.
+All PLTW pathways address Common Core State Standards for Mathematics and English Language Arts and Next Generation Science Standards (NGSS).
+PLTW Launch modules provide full coverage of NGSS and intentionally connect to best practices in science education as outlined by the A Framework for K-12 Science Education.
 For complete details, download our standards alignment.

 There is no requirement or prerequisite for PLTW Launch modules.
-Modules are aligned to grade-level standards in the Next Generation Science Standards as well as Common Core State Standards in Math and English, but students may take modules without having experienced previous modules.
+Schools/districts can implement modules without having experienced previous modules.